Nevil05/Guess_the_number/README.md

 # Guess_the_number
-Basic Python Number Guessing Project
+Basic Python Number Guessing Project where user guesses the number selected randomly by computer!!